Bedford TM

-The Bedford TM was a heavy goods vehicle manufactured by Bedford between 1974 and 1986.
-Up until the TM, Bedford had been building mostly low-specification short haul distribution trucks, such as the Bedford TK and KM.
-In view of the increasing popularity of high cabs in the maximum weight long distance category, such as the Leyland Marathon, Scania L110 and Volvo F88, Bedford designed the TM as a competitor.
+The Bedford TM was a heavy goods vehicle manufactured by Bedford Vehicles between 1974 and 1986.
+Until the TM, Bedford had been building mostly low-specification short-haul distribution trucks such as the Bedford TK and KM.
+In view of the increasing popularity of high cabs in the maximum-weight long-distance category, such as the Leyland Marathon, Scania L110 and Volvo F88, Bedford designed the TM as a competitor.

 History

 The TM was introduced in 1974.
-A thorough update in 1982 left the appearance mostly untouched - perhaps to the detriment of sales of what was a substantially new model.
+A thorough update in 1982 left the appearance mostly untouched, perhaps to the detriment of sales of what was a substantially new model.
 Improvements included the new Detroit Diesel Series 92 engine, a new chassis, many new engine and transmission options, and a variety of other updated fittings.
-The Fuller transmissions now received a new telescopic shift mechanism, allowing for a sealed cabin floor.
-The cab was counterbalanced so as to allow one-man tilting, while two front flaps allowed access to check on vitals.
-Production ceased in 1986, with the closure of Bedford.
+The Fuller transmissions now received a new telescopic shift mechanism, allowing the cabin floor to be sealed.
+The cab was counterbalanced so as to allow one-man tilting, and two front flaps allowed access to check on vitals.
+Production ceased in 1986 with the closure of the Bedford company.